Stream live video from an RC Car using a raspberry pi 3 b+ on wifi using a USB webcam!

 I was able to use the 3 pin JST XH connector on the battery (normally used for charging) to easily connect to the voltage converter.
 Then I send 5v into the raspberry pi GPIO header.

-With some zip ties later and you can assemble the car shown up above.
+A few zip ties later and you have the car shown up above.
 Yes that is also a twist tie holding the voltage converter onto the frame....

 To view the webcam in realtime in a web browser I used mjpegstreamer from https://github.com/jacksonliam/mjpg-streamer.

-After you git clone, make, make install mjpegstreamer - launch it with this command to start streaming video:
+launch it with these command to start streaming video:

 This yields a realtime video stream that works on any web browser, desktop or mobile, with about 200ms of delay.